 - Feasibility: What time constraints, resource constraints, knowledge constraints do you face?

 - Provide a rationale/reasoning to justify the inclusion of each success criteria (ideally refer to what you learnt through the programming lessons and your criterion A research)

 Task B2: Design ideas

-Each drawing should contain a number of annotations to indicate the function of the various parts of the app.
-Your annotation should also include the reason for that item.
-Each idea should contain annotations for each of the success criteria categories:
+Each drawing should contain a number of annotations to indicate the function of the various parts of the project.
+Try to ensure that accross your diagrams, you cover the following spread of categories:

 - Technical requirements